 What is a Kaleidoscope?

-• Tube: Often made of cardboard, metal or wood.
+• ๐Ÿงช Tube: Often made of cardboard, metal or wood.

-• End Cap : One end of a tube is a cap covered with transparent plastic or frosted glass.
+• ๐Ÿ”ต End Cap: One end of a tube is a cap covered with transparent plastic or frosted glass.

-• Eyepiece: Or simply a small hole one the other side of the tube.
+• ๐Ÿ”Ž Eyepiece: A small viewing hole at the opposite end of the tube.

-• Small Objects – Such as coloured glass, gemstones, or beads.
+• ๐Ÿ’Ž Small Objects: Such as coloured glass, gemstones, or beads.
 These are placed inside the end cap.

 How Does it Work?

-• These mirrors face each other and they reflect the light back and forth multiple times.
+3. These mirrors face each other. reflecting light back and forth multiple times.

 Well, because there are multiple mirrors involved, the reflection repeats the image multiple times.
 These reflections join together in a symmetrical pattern.
-Here is where we can highlight the wonders of the law of reflection: The angle light hits a mirror = the angle it reflects.
+Brewster discovered that angling the mirrors at 60 degrees produced these amazing symmetrical patterns.
+Here is where we can highlight the wonders of the law of reflection: The angle light hits a mirror which equals to the angle it reflects, 60 degrees in this case.

 Picture of a cigar box from the early 1900s with a portrait of Brewster. – Img.
 Source – Wikipedia